DjDeveloperr/Keydb/README.md

 # Keydb

-Simple Key-value storage module with support for multiple database backends - with a common Promise-based interface for all. *Heavily* inspired from [Node.js Keyv](https://npmjs.org/package/keyv).
+Simple Key-value storage module with support for multiple database backends - with a common asynchronous interface for all. *Heavily* inspired from [Node.js Keyv](https://npmjs.org/package/keyv).

 ## Features